hongha912/sudoku-qualtrics/README.md

 3. Assuming that the Sudoku question was already created (if not, please create it), update it as follow:

-    - In the left panel make sure to set the "Question Type" as "Text/Graphic"
+    - In the left panel make sure to set the "Question Type" as "Text/Graphic".
+This is because we don't want Qualtrics inserting their own answer box.
-    - "Content Type" can be "Text"
+    - "Content Type" can be "Text".

       <img src="https://github.com/hongha912/sudoku-qualtrics/assets/67204151/0568ff73-8a76-45cf-83e4-b5e3eae39317" alt="question settings" width="300"/>